dice-group/feasible/README.md

+*An extended version of the FEASIBLE is coming soon where we used KMean++, Aglomerative, and Hybrid of DBSCAN+KMean++ techniques.
+Stay tuned!*

 # FEASIBLE: A Feature-Based SPARQL Benchmark Generation Framework

 FEASIBLE is a customized SPARQL benchmark generation framework based on query logs of the RDF datasets.
 Complete details can be found in our [ISWC 2015 paper](http://svn.aksw.org/papers/2015/ISWC_FEASIBLE/public.pdf).